steveklabnik/blog/source/_posts/2011-12-20-write-better-cukes-with-the-rel-attribute.markdown

 1. There are a set of official types.
 Try to use those if they're applicable, but they're quite general, so that's often not the case.
 2. You can put whatever else you want.
-Space delineated.
+Space delineated. *
 3. The best way is to use a URI and then make a resource at that URI that documents the relation's semantics.

 We'll go with option two for now, for simplicity.
+In a real application, make it a URI.

+(*) Technically, this isn't true.
+Extension relations are _required_ to be URIs, or something that can be serialized to a URI.
+Again, details are outside of the scope of this post.

 ## Making our link, with semantics.